Inherited Roth IRAs Are

 How Inherited Roth IRA Distribution Rules Work

-Roth IRAs are often viewed as one of the simpler retirement accounts.
+Roth IRAs are often treated as simple.

 A Roth IRA owner is not generally required to take required minimum distributions during life.
 An inherited Roth IRA operates differently.